CARING FOR YOUR WOOD BAT

 Storing Your Wood Bat

-Cleaning Tips for Wood Bat with Color/Clear Coat
+Cleaning Wood Bats with Color/Clear Coat

 WARNING: The cleaning method with Windex® Multi-Surface Vinegar is only applicable to areas of the bat that have a finish.
 It is not for use on natural (unfinished) wood or bats that do not have a clear coat over a colored finish.
 Using any cleaning product may dull some of the color or shine of the finish.

-Cleaning Tips for Wood Bat with Natural Finish
+Cleaning Wood Bats with Natural Finish

 NOTICE: Our legal team tells us we need to state that Phoenix Bats is not responsible for the results of above methods to clean and/or restore the finish to your bat.
 Pressure used, different cleaners and other considerations may yield different results.